Writings

 AltaMira Press, 1996

-Used copies of the old edition may be available at Amazon.
+Used copies of the old edition used to be available from Amazon.
+But now only the second and third editions are.

 Try It!
 Improving Exhibits Through Formative Evaluation